Case Information Statements

 The Case Information Statement requires careful and precise completion to assure that all future amendments are consistent.
 This task is very time consuming, requiring the gathering of all of the documentation to support the factual information provided on the Statement.

-If you need to discuss your NJ divorce action, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss your NJ divorce action, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.